 What is product management?

 Product management is the process of overseeing all aspects of a product's development, from conception to market launch and beyond.
-It involves a range of responsibilities, including defining the product vision and strategy, conducting market research, analyzing customer feedback,
+It involves a range of responsibilities, including defining the product vision and strategy, conducting market research, analyzing customer feedback, creating a go to market strategy, working with cross-functional teams to develop and launch the product and monitor its performance.

 According to Harvard Business School professor, Clayton Christenson, there are over 30,000 new products introduced every year, and 95% fail.